 Introduction

 The Comprehensive Data Resource (CDR) was developed to meet the challenges of real-world data collection of information about tissues gathered in the early stages of the Biospecimen Lifecycle .
-This includes collection information about potential candidates, their eligibility criteria and consent, medical/surgical procedures used, acquisition processing, handling, and storage.
-As the focus for biospecimen-based studies for cancer have turned to the molecular level, it is more important than ever that more stringent laboratory techniques are applied in the lifecycle.
+This includes collection of information about potential candidates, their eligibility criteria and consent, medical history and surgical procedures used, acquisition, processing, handling, and storage.
+As the focus for biospecimen-based studies for cancer have turned to the molecular level, it is more important than ever that more comprehensive biospecimen annotation is collected during biospecimen collection, handling and processing.

 CDR Basics